 This is the main application include file and houses the configuration options outlined in this article.

 - Render Delegate

 While the majority of the code is relatively self-explanatory, it is worth noting that the delegate function passed to

 pRenderFrame in the

 RENDERARGS struct that is passed to the render thread will be the starting point for anything that is to be rendered in OpenGL.
 It will be called once every frame and all rendering operations that don't include preloading, etc. should stem from it.

-The download of the application project also demonstrates a simple usage of the skeleton to animate the Triforce from the well-known Zelda series by Nintendo.
-It is a bare bones example, written for for clarity.
-Also, it takes advantage of the time-based animation mentioned in this article.
+The downloadable application projects also demonstrate a simple usage of the skeleton to animate the Triforce from the well-known Zelda series by Nintendo.
+They are bare bones examples, written for for clarity.
+Also, they take advantage of the time-based animation mentioned in this article.